Where to stay in Auckland

 Cons

-- Fewer larger or budget hotels
+- Fewer large or budget hotels

 - Nightlife noise on the main strip